-Government meeting with minority on e-levy ends inconclusively
+Government meeting with minority on E-Levy ends inconclusively

 They however ended the meeting without any conclusive decision.

-As part of the consultation, government will hold a town hall meeting in Koforidua later today.
+As part of the consultation, government will hold a town hall meeting in Koforidua later on Thursday.